mkondracki/ML_project_1/README.md

 Function.py\
 It's an adjunct script that includes all the auxiliary functions required for cleaning the data and pre-processing them.
 Contains cross validation functionality as well as additional functions for determining best parameters.

+helpers.py\
+Consists of the essential functions for loading the data.